 Informed consent was obtained from all study households prior to any assessments.
 The protocols for measurements were approved by the human subjects committees of Sri Ramachandra University and The University of California, Berkeley.
 All household assessments including questionnaire administration and air pollution measurements were performed shortly after recruitment and simultaneously in the four states using four field teams.
 Field teams were trained jointly by the core investigators prior to deputing the teams for field work.
 A manual containing standard operating procedures was provided to all field team members for respective data collection tasks.
 Field data collection was completed between November 2004 and March 2005.

-Measurement of PM 2.5 concentrations in multiple household micro-environments
+concentrations in multiple household micro-environments

 24 ±2-h PM2.5 concentrations were measured in the kitchen and living area microenvironments using UCB Particle and Temperature (PATs) monitors, in all study households.
 Gravimetric instruments (portable constant-flow SKC pumps Model 224-PCAR8, SKC, Eighty-Four, PA, USA) were co-located with the UCB-PATs in a subset (10%) of the study households for validation.